 AH: COVID-19 has certainly thrown a few unexpected hurdles.
 I have been a workaholic and am taking the downturn as an opportunity to explore a more sustainable work life balance.

-I am currently working on a beautiful heritage home in Brisbane for an amazing family.
-We have been tasked with a full renovation and extension across architecture, interiors and landscape and the transformation is going to be remarkable.
+I am currently working on a beautiful Heritage home in Brisbane for an amazing family.
+We have been tasked with a full renovation and extension and the transformation is going to be remarkable.

 Collaborating with like-minded people, companies and project teams is everything and I hope that more of these relationships will build over time.